carlos-vargas-math/eigenvalue-collisions/README.md

 4. Run grid_search_summary.py and compute the eigenvalue collisions.

 5. Once these tracks and collisions have been calculated, indicate the steps that will be displayed in animation_tracks.py and run it.
+ToDo: 5. should be much more user friendly!, e.g. compute missing steps if required, instead of throwing errors

 ### Several seeds